 This hilly town is also the second capital of Himachal Pradesh – summer capital to be more precise.

-What Should be the Must Visit Places on Your Dharamshala Budget Trip Itinerary?
+8 Not-to-miss Places on Your Dharamshala Budget Trip Itinerary

 There are a few places should most certainly be on your Dharamshala budget trip itinerary.
 The only cost you will incur is to reach there by a respective transport option.

 It needs to be mentioned here that a trip to Dharamshala should cover Mcleodganj as well.
 Dharamshala to Mcleodganj distance is only about 6 km.
 You can reach McLeodganj from Dharamshala by taking a local bus (Fare 10 INR) or a cab ( Fare 200-300 INR)

 Let me now mention the places that should be a part of your Dharamshala budget trip itinerary.

 Dal lake is a small lake on the outskirts of the main town surrounded by plenty of pine trees.
 Now don’t confuse it with the famous Dal Lake in Srinagar having houseboats, Kashmir.

 The green vegetation and the blue water is a treat to the eyes.
 However, lately, the lake hasn’t been maintained very well.
 So take your call whether you want to pay it a visit or not.
 If you are visiting Naddi, you will cross this lake on the way.